Maximilian Schell: Sexual abuse allegations

 In 1994, producer Diana Botsford sued Schell for sexual harassment, after he allegedly propositioned her and tried to fondle her while they were working together on a television movie of which she was an associate producer.
 The lawsuit was settled out of court for an undisclosed amount later that year.

 In 2023, his niece Marie Theres Relin (daughter of Maria Schell), wrote in a book that she was abused and lost her virginity to an "uncle" in 1980, when she was 14.
 She later confirmed to the media that the uncle was Maximilian Schell.
 Shortly thereafter, Schell's daughter Nastassja said to the media that she had known about this, and that she herself had also been sexually abused by her father as a child.

-Following Relin and Nastassja's accusations, the Deutsches Filminstitut, which had previously hosted an museum exhibition dedicted to the actor, disclaimed:
+Following Relin and Nastassja's accusations, the Deutsches Filminstitut, which had previously hosted a museum exhibition dedicated to the actor, disclaimed:

 The DFF takes the current accusations against Maximilian Schell very seriously.
 They cast a different light on the person whose work the institution has been engaged with for years – including in a comprehensive special exhibition and publication, in various film programs and, not least, in the preservation of his artistic legacy.
 We reject any form of sexual and sexualized violence and express our solidarity with the victims.
 Separating the person of the artist from his or her work can in no way mitigate such allegations as are currently being made.
 In dealing with our collections and exhibitions, this means taking a respectful stance toward the individuals involved, while at the same time not engaging in censorship.
 It is also part of our institution’s responsibility to examine controversial aspects of the lives of famous people whose works have found a place in the cultural heritage of film.